-The UT EMS Program will allow a student who reaches the end of the certificate program (but has not met all clinical/field internship requirements) to continue past the end of the scheduled course dates under the following conditions:
+The University of Toledo EMS Program will allow a student who reaches the end of the certificate program (but has not met all clinical/field internship requirements) to continue past the end of the scheduled course dates under the following conditions:

-- The student must have successfully completed all academic and psychomotor (skill) requirements within the scheduled timelines of the Program, including the final comprehensive skills exam and the final comprehensive written exam. - The student must have affective domain criteria that would be graded as "Pass" up to the point of the scheduled end of the Program. - The only deficiencies are clinical/field internship hours and/or skills, and the related documents/documentation.
+- ➤ The student must have successfully completed all academic and psychomotor requirements within the scheduled timelines of the Program, including the final comprehensive skills exam and the final comprehensive written exam - ➤ The student must have affective domain criteria that would be graded as "Pass" up to the point of the scheduled end of the Program - > The only deficiencies are clinical/field internship hours and/or skills, and the related documents/documentation

-If the above criteria are met, the student must submit a formal request detailing the reasons why requirements will not be completed within the Program scheduled timelines.
+If the above criteria are met, the student must submit a formal request detailing the reasons why requirements will not be completed within the scheduled timelines of the certificate program.
 The request should contain as much detail as possible, and it must include a request for a one-semester extension.